GENERAL PRINCIPLES OF LAW, HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION: A TEACHER’S COMPREHENSIVE GUIDE

 Principle of Democracy

 According to Abraham Lincoln, democracy is “government of the people, by the people, and for the people.”
 Freedom, equality, and self-determination are among the values that support democracy.
+In a democratic system, laws are created through a representative process and are meant to serve the interests of the people.

 Principle of Constitutionalism